and-jacks/mads-capstone/README.md

 5. Open Notebook and run.
    - 5a.
 Run the eda_weather.ipynb notebook first.
    - 5b.
 Run the ridership_data_EDA.ipynb next; this  will export a large 600MB CSV file and place it in the cleaned_data directory.
 This file will be used in the next step.
-   - 6c.
-Run the ridership_wx.ipynb next to merge the datasets and output the final CSV file for modeling. this will create the ridership_weather.csv file.
+   - 5c.
+Run the ridership_wx.ipynb next to merge the datasets and output the final CSV file for modeling.
+This will create the ridership_weather.csv file.
 Large file ~1GB
+   - 5d.
+Run the RandomForest_model.ipynb to create the predictions and metrics CSV files in the predictions_metrics folder.
+These files will be used for the visualizations.